Learning Centers for Schools

 When purchasing building materials, request a "Certificate of Asbestos-Free Material" from the supplier.
 Specifically require such a certificate for any Celotex™, especially when used as bulletin board material.

-REMEMBER: Care exercised in construction will be reflected in the quality of your A.C.E.
-Learning Center!
+REMEMBER: Care exercised in construction will be reflected in the quality of your Learning Center!

 Learning Centers for Homeschools